Skip to main content

 Outstanding financial statements and auditor’s reports

-Even though you have asked for the licence to be cancelled, you must still lodge financial statements (Form FS70) and an auditor’s report (Form FS71) for any financial year that ends before the date the licence is cancelled.
+Even though you have asked for the licence to be cancelled, you must still lodge financial statements and an auditor’s report for any financial year that ends before the date the licence is cancelled.
 Therefore, if your cancellation request is received towards the end of a financial year, the request may not be finalised until the next financial year, and you will need to lodge financial statements and an auditor’s report for a further financial year.

 We will not generally process the cancellation until all outstanding lodgements are up to date.